 Everyone at the hospital all commented on how well I had done with my breathing and how calm I was through delivery.

 It was the birth I had wanted and I am so proud of it!
 I was so happy that I was able to avoid drugs and Avi was alert and content from the moment she was born.

 Thank you, Marie, for everything!
 For all of your support, wisdom, encouragement and knowledge, I am incredibly grateful.

-If you enjoyed reading this story, you might also like these two articles about birth
+If you enjoyed reading this story, you might also like this article about birth

 Most of you have heard me going on and on about the power of oxytocin in healing, bonding and labour.
 As you might recall, oxytocin is the “love hormone,” but it is also referred to as the “anti-stress” hormone.